Enable strong password settings for password policies

 When admins configure lockout policies, they should consider typical user sign-in patterns and security to determine how many attempts are allowed.
-A lockout policy allowing only a low number of attempts may cause more lockout incidents.
+A lockout policy that allows only a low number of attempts may cause more lockouts.
 For example, users may mistype passwords when signing in from a mobile device or when they've recently changed their passwords.
 Some applications may auto-retry cached passwords when they're changed, resulting in user lockouts.
-However, a lockout policy with too high allowed attempts increases the risk of credential attacks.
+However, a lockout policy with too many attempts allowed increases the risk of credential attacks.

 Longer passwords are more difficult for users to remember, especially when combined with other complexity requirements (for example, require uppercase, lowercase, symbols, and so on).

 NIST recommends longer passwords that are easy to remember (“phrase-like”) but more difficult to obtain from brute force attacks.

 |History||Requires users to use a different password when resetting their password.
 This may result in an increased number of lockouts or password resets due to users forgetting their password.|

 Consider, for example, configuring a shorter password age with a longer password history to prevent password reuse.

 |Common Password Check||If a user chooses a password that matches one found on a list of commonly used passwords, they can't use that password.|

-- In the Admin Console menu, navigate to Security > Authentication.
+- In the Admin Console menu, go to .

 - In the Password tab, review each policy.
 To edit the policy, click Edit.

 - Edit the password settings based on the recommendations.

 - To enable each setting, select the checkboxes for Password History, Password Age, Lock out, and Common Password Check.